Key takeaways:

 TikTok is a platform built around vertical, bite-sized content, where users discover videos primarily through an algorithm-driven “For You” feed.
 The platform enables creators to publish short videos designed to capture attention quickly.

 Today, TikTok supports videos up to 10 minutes long; however, most content on the platform remains much shorter and is optimized for quick viewing.
-Videos are typically vertical and often rely on trending sounds, captions, filters, and in-app effects that make content easy to create and consume.
+Videos are typically vertical and often rely on trending sounds, captions, filters, and in-app effects, making content easy to create and consume.

 While the platform supports longer video content, shorter clips tend to perform best on TikTok, especially those that capture viewers’ attention within the first few seconds.
 This makes the platform particularly well-suited for trend-driven content, quick product highlights, and creative storytelling designed to spark fast engagement.